David Crabill

 Donald V. Backlund and

-David Crabill are now friends a year ago
+David Crabill are now friends 1 year, 2 months ago

-David Crabill replied to the topic Baby Food in the forum Minnesota a year ago
+David Crabill replied to the topic Baby Food in the forum Minnesota 1 year, 4 months ago

 That would not be allowed, and would require a commercial kitchen.

-David Crabill posted a new activity comment a year ago
+David Crabill posted a new activity comment 1 year, 5 months ago

 I don’t think you can do pickled eggs… just fruit and veggie items

-David Crabill replied to the topic Allowable Product & Process Questions in the forum California a year ago
+David Crabill replied to the topic Allowable Product & Process Questions in the forum California 1 year, 5 months ago

 Hi Paige, sorry for the late reply!